arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 language: en
 narrator: UK English Female
 title: Command Line 101
-comment:  This course will focus on accessing a command line program and running shell scripts on your home computer, learning how to execute useful commands and recognize basic syntax, and, finally,how to set permissions in a way that leads to collaborating on a shared file directory with colleagues.
+comment:  This course will focus on accessing a command line program and running shell scripts on your home computer, learning how to execute useful commands and recognize basic syntax, and, finally, learning how to set permissions in a way that leads to collaborating on a shared file directory with colleagues.
 long_description:
 @learning_objectives